Monday, December 29, 2008

 Friday, April 4, 2008

 [In the Marx Bros. movie Cocoanuts, Groucho is Mr. Hammer, a swindler conducting a Florida land auction.
-Chico is an idiot savant he hires to make false bids to drive up land prices.]
+Chico is an idiot savant he hires to make false bids to drive up land prices.
+(Universal Studios most recently owned the rights to this movie, which entered the public domain.
+The rights were sold and resold over time.)
+This whole thing is silly spoof with double meanings, as is my comment about the naming of this blog at the end.]

 HAMMER: Do you know what a lot is?